MuchiriKinyua/CEMA/README.md

 Kenya, Tanzania, and Rwanda are much lighter, indicating lower under-five mortality (closer to 40-50 deaths/1000).

+-	Based on your visualizations, identify the countries with the highest under-five mortality rates in East Africa and the highest neonatal mortality. </br>
 ![image](https://github.com/user-attachments/assets/b8394175-b171-4c64-9db6-b5fbab036ee0)
 Again, South Sudan and Somalia are the darkest, meaning they have the highest neonatal deaths (>37 deaths/1000).